-Uninhibited in her artistic expression, Asiya's communicative desires have culminated in several projects featuring original poetry and visual art that serve as an interpretive commentary to a particular cycle of works for the piano.
-These cycles include Liszt’s Transcendental Etudes, Bach’s Well-Tempered Clavier and Tchaikovsky’s 18 Morceaux, Op.
-72. Asiya's live performances of these compositions have astounded audiences and organizers alike.
+Uninhibited in her artistic expression, Asiya is also highly recognized for her work as a visual artist and poet.
+Her uncompromising dedication to the arts have culminated in several projects featuring original poetry and visual art that serve as interpretive commentary for a particular cycle of piano works.
+These cycles include Liszt’s Transcendental Etudes, Bach’s Well-Tempered Clavier, Tchaikovsky’s 18 Morceaux, Op.
+72, and, most recently, Mussorgsky's Pictures at an Exhibition.
+Asiya's live performances of these compositions have astounded audiences and organizers alike.

-Throughout her formative years in Russia, Ms. Korepanova received various awards for her prodigious abilities.
-These include the Russian Federation’s President Award for “Exceptional Achievement in the Arts”. the National Award from the Republic of Udmurtia (2002), Germany’s Berliner Salon Award (2003), and Russia’s Youth Triumph Award (2005), the title of 'Honored Artist of Udmurtia' (2009), and earned her right as the Moscow Philharmonic Society's artist.
+Throughout her early years in Russia, Ms. Korepanova received various awards for her prodigious abilities.
+These include the Russian Federation Presidential Award for Exceptional Achievement in the Arts, the National Award from the Republic of Udmurtia (2002), the Germany Berliner Salon Award (2003), the Russia Youth Triumph Award (2005), and the title of Honored Artist of Udmurtia (2009).